handsomezmx/individual-project3/README.md

 # individual-project3
-In this project, I build a 24 points calculator as a lamda function and deploy it on aws.
+In this project, I build a 24 points checker as a lamda function and deploy it on aws.

+This checker can tell you whether there is solution to the 24 points game.
+If there is, it will also show the specific calculations.

 Through a Api Gateway, I can trigger the lamda function only when the function is needed.